 Wooden Bowl with Ladle

 This is another one of my favorites.
-It’s very similar to making separate bowls and spoons, so it makes both easier to make than a bowl with a spoon built-in.
+It’s very similar to making separate bowls and spoons, making both easier to make than a bowl with a built-in spoon.
 You’ll need to have a bandsaw or jigsaw available for this project.

-Now that we have covered my top picks for projects that you can make on a lathe as a beginner, what are some of yours?
+Now that we have covered my top picks for projects you can make on a lathe as a beginner, what are some of yours?
 If you are getting started, you should check out some of the best mini wood lathes on the market.
+You may also be interested in A Few More Wood Lathe Projects for Beginners.